dseguy/clearPHP/rules/no-duplicate-key.md

 Disallow the creation of duplicate keys in literal arrays.

-This is useless as the second defined key will overwritte the first silently.
+This is useless as the second defined key will overwrite the first silently.

 ## Rule Details